liaosteven/hugopersonalsite/content/post/basic_intro_betting.md

 * **Cover** - The winning side of a spread bet is said to 'cover.'

 	Example: Joe says, "Who won tonight?"
 Bob says, "The Lakers won, but failed to cover."

+	From Bob's statement, we infer the Lakers won, but by less than 10 points.

 * **Push** - When neither side of a bet covers.